M7OCM/890-II/README.md

 **LATEST**

+19 November 2024 v2.2.3Q PCB2.1 Spectrum Auto Light squelch.
+A good battery saver and for using the spectrum to monitor a range of channels such as the 16 PMR446 channels or the entire VHF Marine band at once.
+No delays faster than scanning same in memory.
+Read the instructions below for more info (**Spectrum**).

-15 November 2024 v2.2.3 PCB2.1 VHF filter returned to 240 MHz, ui dialog overlays fixed
+v2.2.3 PCB2.1 VHF filter returned to 240 MHz, ui dialog overlays fixed

 v2.2.2 PCB2.1 VHF filter range choice - choose either bin 240 MHz or 280 MHz, ui various/menu renames, user interfacing - added functional stability, fixes, minor code clean up.